bharatraj88/angular2-tooltip/README.md

       Set this option to false if you want to manage tooltip show and hide by your self.
-You need to call showTooltip() and hideTooltip() explicitly by passing required parameters (Use this option with care, absolute position (x and y) has to calculated by yourself)
+You need to call showTooltip() and hideTooltip() explicitly by passing required parameters (Use this option with care, absolute position (x and y) has to calculated by yourselfssss)